-Welcome to the University of Wisconsin Law School!
+Welcome to University of Wisconsin Law School!
 This online manual covers administrative and academic topics relevant to teaching at UW Law.
 If you have questions or concerns not covered in the manual, please contact Associate Dean Kevin Kelly.

 We are grateful for the meaningful contributions of our adjunct faculty and appreciate the considerable effort and commitment they make to enrich our students’ academic experience.
 Thank you for the important work you do on behalf of our students.